 If you dump $30,000+ into starting a practice and it does not do well, closing this would be a very stressful time.
 On the other hand, if you started a small practice for $5,000 and you had to close it, you would not be nearly as stressed.
 It is very important that you try to keep your startup expenses as low as possible.

-I have started all my side businesses with $5,000-$10,000, that is it.
+I have started all my side businesses with $5,000-$10,000 each, that is it.
 The only reason I had to spend closer to $10,000 was for my telemedicine practices marketing plan.
-You must market to build your patient base quickly, there is no way around it.
+You must create an effective marketing plan to build your patient base quickly, there is no way around it.
 With telemedicine, marketing will be your largest expense.

 Many of you might not believe that you can start a practice for $5,000.
-If you follow the standard model, that might be difficult.
-If you follow the Elite Nurse Practitioner Model and avoid taking insurance and open a cash practice, it is totally doable.
+If you follow the standard practice model of accepting insurance, having multiple employees, and all that mess, then it would be impossible to start a practice for $5,000.
+If you follow the Elite Nurse Practitioner Model and avoid taking insurance and open a cash practice on the other hand, it is totally doable.
+Remember, people will pay cash!
 If you take insurance, you will have more expenses compared to a cash practice:

 - Insurance requires an expensive EMR.
-Cash can be done with paper charts.
+Cash can be done with paper charts or a simple EMR.

 - Insurance requires credentialing and billing services.
 Cash requires a simple point of sales system.